 - Thai chili paste alone is very spicy.
 If you don't want your soup overly spicy, you can omit the birds' eye chili.

 - If you have extra fresh kaffir lime leaves, lemongrass, or galangal, you can store them in the freezer in a Ziploc bag for a few months

 Tom Yum Soup Base

-- 1 cup of water
+- 1 cup water

 - 2 stalks lemongrass (smashed and cut into chunks)

-- 8-10 kaffir lime leaves (ripped)
+- 8-10 kaffir lime leaves

-- 2 inch piece of galangal (sliced)
+- 2 inch galangal (sliced)

 - 1 medium onion (roughly chopped or sliced)